francescapanero/francescapanero.github.io/_pages/about.md

 ## News

-- ⚠️🗳️ To all the **[j-ISBA](https://j-isba.github.io)** members out there, I am running for **Chair Elect** at the  elections (which are closing on **Nov 15**!
-You can find the link to vote in your email). j-ISBA (and ISBA) have given me a lot in these years, and with your support I will try to return all this good to make our Bayesian word an even more inclusive place where to foster collaborations and meet great people.
+- 🥳 I have been elected as **[j-ISBA](https://j-isba.github.io) Chair Elect** for 2025-2026!
+This is extremely exciting and I am looking forward to start working with the other board members to make our Bayesian word an even more inclusive place where to foster collaborations and meet great people.
+Thanks for voting me!

-- 🎤📈👩‍🏫 On **November 20, 6:30pm**, I will participate to the **[LSE Public Lecture: "Data visualisation: alive visual words"](https://www.lse.ac.uk/Events/2024/11/202411201830/Data-visualisation-alive-visual-words?_gl=1*1cxa9xu*_gcl_aw*R0NMLjE3MjE3MjI3MDQuQ2p3S0NBandxZjIwQmhCd0Vpd0F0N2R0ZFpZOGxFcGVXc25LekZST1JaTS0xMGUxa3FUVXMybGlvSWY3NWlPUnozbThZNnBOWDVrcVdCb0NUQklRQXZEX0J3RQ..*_gcl_au*NTg1MjEwNjQzLjE3MTg2OTkwODI.*_ga*MTYwODM3MTA0LjE3MDI5ODI4MTc.*_ga_LWTEVFESYX*MTcyNDY1NDAyNy4xODUuMS4xNzI0NjU0NDE0LjU1LjAuMA..)** by Federica Fragapane (she's an infographic designer and she does [some really cool work](https://www.behance.net/FedericaFragapane)).
-I am excited to be a discussant, together with Marta Foresti (LAGO).
-You can join in person (there will be snacks!), but also online.
+- 🇫🇷 I will be giving a contributed talk about qunatifying uncertainty in fair ML models at [ICSDS 2024](https://sites.google.com/view/ims-icsds2024/) in December in Nice.

+- 🇬🇧 On January 9-10 I'll be in Lancaster at the [STOR-i](https://www.lancaster.ac.uk/stor-i/about-us/stor-i-cdt/) CDT annual workshop talking about Gaussian processes and food insecurity.

+- 🎤 I was recently a discussant at the **[LSE Public Lecture: "Data visualisation: alive visual words"](https://www.lse.ac.uk/Events/2024/11/202411201830/Data-visualisation-alive-visual-words?_gl=1*1cxa9xu*_gcl_aw*R0NMLjE3MjE3MjI3MDQuQ2p3S0NBandxZjIwQmhCd0Vpd0F0N2R0ZFpZOGxFcGVXc25LekZST1JaTS0xMGUxa3FUVXMybGlvSWY3NWlPUnozbThZNnBOWDVrcVdCb0NUQklRQXZEX0J3RQ..*_gcl_au*NTg1MjEwNjQzLjE3MTg2OTkwODI.*_ga*MTYwODM3MTA0LjE3MDI5ODI4MTc.*_ga_LWTEVFESYX*MTcyNDY1NDAyNy4xODUuMS4xNzI0NjU0NDE0LjU1LjAuMA..)**.
+You can read more about it in my [blog post]([https://francescapanero.github.io](https://francescapanero.github.io/posts/2024/12/data-visualisation/)) (I am writing something there!
+Incredible!) or watch the [YouTube recording](https://www.youtube.com/watch?v=13aIeZdv5RI).

 <br>